KLSEHB/MSFFAT/README.md

-# MSFFAT: Multi-Scale Spatiotemporal Feature Fusion with Attention Transfer
+# Next-Gen Website Fingerprinting: Sample-Efficient Modeling and Attention Transfer for Robust Performance under Concept Drift

 This repository contains a cleaned implementation of MSFFAT for website fingerprinting research.
 It was reconstructed from the available project code and organized for anonymous review release.